-In 2007, the Oregon Family Fairness Act was passed, enabling same-sex couples to enter into domestic partnership contracts, The Act specifically states that marriage is limited to opposite-sex couples.
-However, domestic partnership contracts grant comparable privileges, immunities, rights, benefits, and responsibilities as married couples have.
-This includes rights and responsibilities relating to children of either partner.
+In 2007, the Oregon Family Fairness Act was passed, enabling same-sex couples to enter into domestic partnership contracts.
+The Act specifically stated that marriage was limited to opposite-sex couples.
+However, domestic partnership contracts grant privileges, immunities, rights, benefits, and responsibilities mostly comparable to those married couples have - including rights and responsibilities relating to children of either partner.
 A domestic partnership can only be terminated by a judgment of dissolution, an annulment, or the death of one of the partners.
+Since same-sex couple can now avail themselves of regular marriage, the current role of these contracts is not entirely clear.